tomtom215/udev-audio-mapper/README.md

 This ensures that no matter when the sound card is connected, it always gets the same consistent name and symlink.

 ## License

+USB Audio Mapper is licensed under the Apache License 2.0.